Visual Impact Assessment

 In making a decision on foreshore lease applications, the Minister is advised by a Marine Licence Vetting Committee (MLVC), which assesses the information provided in the developer's Environmental Impact Statement and makes recommendations to the Minister.
 The MLVC is composed of scientific and technical experts.
 It does not have a landscape professional as a member.

 Under Ireland’s outdated permitting system, which is no longer 'fit for purpose', no independent, professional assessment of the potential visual impact of offshore wind farms, individual or cumulative, is carried out.
-This is a very serious gap in the proper assessment of large-scale industrial projects proposed off high amenity coastlines, designated as Areas of Outstanding Natural Beauty in order to preserve their special scenic qualities.
+This is a very serious gap in the proper assessment of large-scale industrial projects proposed off high amenity coastlines, some designated as Areas of Outstanding Natural Beauty in order to preserve their special scenic qualities.

 International experience shows that the visual impact of offshore wind farms is an issue of paramount concern to local authorities and communities.
 Reflecting this concern, many EU countries are introducing buffer zones of 12 nautical miles (22.2km) to protect coastal areas.
-International comparisons show that Ireland is out of line with good international practice in permitting large-scale offshore wind farms with hundreds of giant turbines in sensitive, inshore zones, details here.
+International comparisons show that Ireland is out of line with good international practice in permitting large-scale offshore wind farms with hundreds of giant turbines in sensitive, inshore zones.
 Apart from perhaps the UK which, unlike Ireland, needs substantial amounts of offshore wind to reach binding EU targets for renewables, no other country in the EU is proposing large-scale development for inshore areas.

 Ireland’s inadequate regulatory regime which affords no protection to coastal landscapes has been compounded by the Irish authorities’ failure to carry out a Strategic Environmental Assessment, in line with the EU SEA Directive, to assess cumulative impacts prior to permitting two of the biggest offshore wind farms in the world (totalling 1620MW) 10/12km off Wicklow.